27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression)

 5. The Title IX Coordinator shall be appointed as the parties’ contact person for any questions or assistance during the disciplinary process.

 7. If the complainant or respondent believes the hearing officer or any hearing committee member has a conflict of interest, that party must submit a written explanation of the reason for that belief to the Assistant Vice President for HRS.
 The explanation must be submitted within three (3) business days, absent good cause, of the time when the party knew or should have known the facts that would give rise to the alleged conflict of interest.
-The Assistant Vice President for HRS, in consultation with the OUC, will determine if the facts warrant the appointment of a different hearing officer or committee member and respond to the party in writing within three (3) business days, absent good cause.
+The Assistant Vice President for HRS, in consultation with the OUC, will determine if a conflict of interest exists under the criteria set forth in T.C.A. § 4-5-303 or some other basis that warrants the appointment of a different hearing officer or committee member and respond to the party in writing within three (3) business days, absent good cause.
 The decision of the Assistant Vice President for HRS shall be final.

 8. The hearing officer or chair of the hearing committee shall control the procedures of the hearing with due consideration given to the complainant's and respondent’s requests related to procedures such as, but not limited to, limitations on cross-examinations, recesses so they may consult with their advisors, and scheduling of hearings.
 Except as required by applicable law, the hearing officer or chair of the hearing committee shall conduct the proceedings in a manner that does not allow the respondent or the complainant to directly question each other or any witness during the proceeding.